mgnwylie/Personal-Website/content/post/2020-01-11-simple-a-hugo-theme-small-edits-to-personalize.md

 Over the holidays I'd been blogging and encountered some (unfixable to me) issues with the first site I generated.
 After consultation with colleagues and many many hours on SO and various other websites, I decided to start over.

 Upon reading through the [blogdown book](https://bookdown.org/yihui/blogdown/other-themes.html) again, I decided to try one of their simple recommended themes!
 I went with [simple-a](https://github.com/AlexFinn/simple-a) because it looked nice and was recommended by the blogdown folks.
+It was a quick decision to try something new.

 It doesn't have much documentation, so here is how I changed some of the simple aspects of the blog.